The Summer Olympic Series: Swimming

 The 2020+1 Olympics are now in full swing—and if you’ve been following along with the rest of the world, then you’ll have had nearly a week’s worth of reminders that exercise can live far beyond the gym.
 From the skateboard ramp to the ocean, the beach volleyball court to the trampoline—there are over 11,000 Olympians and nearly 5,000 Paralympians this year that prove the opportunities to move your body are endless.

-So far, I’ve tried sport climbing and tennis (and life update—I became a member of my local climbing gym since I had so much fun trying it a few weeks ago!).
+So far, I’ve tried tennis (and life update—I became a member of my local climbing gym since I had so much fun trying it a few weeks ago!).
 However, no Summer Olympic series would be complete without the hallmark of both summertime and the Games— swimming.
 And what better Olympian to take workout inspo from than the famous gold medalist of the women’s 1500 meter, Katie Ledecky?

 I attempted (the warmup) of workout #1 from this series developed by Ledecky’s former coach, Yuri Sugiyama.
 In total, I swam about 1500 meters—and I was absolutely gassed by the end.
 I can run and bike all day long—but swim cardio is a different beast.